Sourav1707/Tableau/Netflix Data Analysis/Readme.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/shaadclt/Netflix-Data-Analysis-Tableau.git`
+1. Clone the repository: `git clone https://github.com/Sourav1707/Tableau.git`
-2. Navigate to the project directory: `cd Netflix-Data-Analysis-Tableau`
+2. Navigate to the project directory: `cd Netflix-Data-Analysis`
 3. Open Tableau and import the dataset (`netflix_titles.csv`) into your Tableau workspace.
-4. Explore the Tableau workbook (`Netflix Dashboard.twbx`) to view the visualizations and dashboards.
+4. Explore the Tableau workbook (`Netflix Project - Tableau Dashboard.twbx`) to view the visualizations and dashboards.

 Note: You need to have Tableau Desktop or Tableau Public installed to open and interact with the Tableau workbook.